percona/percona-server/doc/source/diagnostics/scalability_metrics_plugin.rst

  Metrics for scalability measurement
 =====================================

-|Percona Server| has implemented extra scalability metrics in :rn:`5.6.17-65.0`.
+|Percona Server| has implemented extra scalability metrics.
 These metrics allow using Little's Law, queueing theory, and Universal Scalability Law to gain insights into server performance.
 This feature is implemented as a plugin.

 Installation
 ============